lell/ezprepro2/README.md

 - Due to a limitation in _qctool_ v1.4, the INFO filter might not be applied to the X chromosome genotype files.
 If univariate GWAS is subsequently performed (for example, through **ezgwas**), then the resulting summary statistics files may be further subset to apply the INFO filter.

-- The second step of preprocessing described in the *Preprocessing* section should be modified to include people who are transgendered, people with aneuploidy, and people who do not have recent white British ancestry.
-This may be done either with further stratification (as is done in the output directories `disco3` and `repro3` for sex), or through further methods development allowing inclusion in downstream analyses without demographic confounding.
-Note that recent work suggests that UKB participants with mismatch between genetic sex and reported sex may be enriched with transgender people ([S.F.
-Ackley et al. 2023.
-Discordance in chromosomal and self-reported sex in the UK Biobank: Implications for transgender- and intersex-inclusive data collection](https://www.pnas.org/doi/abs/10.1073/pnas.2218700120)).
+- To prevent confounding, studies on UK Biobank often subset to participants with recent white British ancestry (the largest ancestry in the consortium).
+As the sample size for imaged subjects in UK Biobank increases, more power is available for meta-analysis across ancestries.
+Consider modifying the second step described in the _Preprocessing_ section to stratify by ancestry, as is done for sex in the output directories `disco3` and `repro3`.
+In addition, with further methods this pipeline may be improved to relax the exclusion for [genetic sex/self reported sex mismatch](https://www.pnas.org/doi/abs/10.1073/pnas.2218700120).

 ### Profiling